SAP-samples/teched2025-DT261/exercises/ex03/README.md

 ### Exercise 3.1 Create an abstract entity

-We want to provide the feedback for an order as a parameter of an action that will be added as an extenstion.
+We want to provide the feedback for an order as a parameter of an action that will be added as an extension.
-Parameters are passed to the action using abstract entites.
+Parameters are passed to the action using an abstract entity.

 1. Right click on the folder **Data Definition** in your package `ZDT261_###_EXT`
-2. Choose **New data defintion** from the context menu
+2. Choose **New data definition** from the context menu
    - Package: `ZDT261_###_EXT`
    - Name: `ZX_ZDT261A_Feedback_###`
    - Description: `Pass feedback as a parameter`